Top 10 Cities in Japan to Visit

 What to do in Hakone?

-• Lake Ashi : Take a cruise to admire Mount Fuji as a backdrop.
+- Lake Ashi : Take a cruise to admire Mount Fuji in the background.

-• Hakone Open Air Museum : Experience contemporary art in a natural setting.
+- Hakone Open-Air Museum : Discover contemporary art in a natural setting.

 6. Kamakura: The Zen Coastal City

-Located an hour from Tokyo , Kamakura is a small coastal town known for its temples and its famous Great Buddha.
+Located an hour from Tokyo , Kamakura is a small coastal town known for its temples and the famous Great Buddha.
 Kamakura is also a great spot for surfing enthusiasts and nature lovers.

 What to do in Kamakura?

-• Hiking : Explore hiking trails with scenic views.
+- Hiking : Explore hiking trails offering scenic views.

 7. Takayama: The Little Kyoto of the Alps

 Perched in the Japanese Alps, Takayama is a city that has preserved its period atmosphere with its cobblestone streets and traditional houses.
-This city is ideal for those looking to experience a more authentic and rural Japan.
+This city is ideal for those looking to experience a more authentic, rural Japan.

 What to do in Takayama?

-• Sannomachi : Stroll through ancient streets full of artisan shops.
+- Sannomachi : Stroll through the ancient streets full of artisan shops.

-• Shirakawago Village : Visit this UNESCO World Heritage village.
+- Shirakawago Village : Visit this UNESCO World Heritage Site.

 8. Karuizawa: The Upscale Resort

 Located an hour from Tokyo , Karuizawa is a popular mountain resort for Tokyoites to cool off in the summer.
-Known for its hot springs and picturesque landscapes, Karuizawa is also a great starting point for nature hikes.
+Known for its hot springs and picturesque landscapes, Karuizawa is also an excellent starting point for nature hikes.

 What to do in Karuizawa?

-• Karuizawa Prince Shopping Plaza : Go shopping at this open-air mall.
+- Karuizawa Prince Shopping Plaza : Enjoy shopping at this open-air mall.

-• Usui Pass Viewpoint : For stunning views of the surrounding mountains.
+- Usui Pass Observation Deck : For stunning views of the surrounding mountains.

-9. Sapporo: The Gastronomy Capital of the North
+9. Sapporo: The Gastronomic Capital of the North

 Sapporo , located on the island of Hokkaido, is famous for its harsh winters, beer, and snow festivals.
 Sapporo is an ideal destination for those who want to sample local cuisine while enjoying winter sports.